Greater China: Usage

-Multinational corporations frequently use the term to name their regional headquarters.
-For example, P&G uses it to name its regional headquarter in Guangzhou that also operates in Hong Kong and Taipei, Taiwan.
-Apple uses it for its regional headquarters in Shanghai.
+Multinational corporations frequently use the term when naming their headquarters in the region.
+For example, Procter & Gamble uses the term to name its regional headquarters in Guangzhou that also operates in Hong Kong and Taipei; Apple Inc. uses it when referring to its regional headquarters in Shanghai.

 The term is often used to avoid invoking sensitivities over the political status of Taiwan.

-The term has also been used in reference to Chinese irredentism in nationalist contexts, such as the notion that China should reclaim its “lost territories” to create a Greater China.
+Contrastingly, it has been used in reference to Chinese irredentism in nationalist contexts, such as the notion that China should reclaim its "lost territories" to create a Greater China.